Measure equivalence classification of transvection-free right-angled Artin groups: Main measure equivalence classification theorem

 \begin{theo} Let $G_1$ and $G_2$ be two transvection-free right-angled Artin groups with respective defining graphs $\Gamma_1$ and $\Gamma_2$.
 If $G_1$ and $G_2$ are measure equivalent, then the extension graphs $\Gamma_1^e$ and $\Gamma_2^e$ are isomorphic. \end{theo}

 Notice that the only nontrivial transvection-free abelian right-angled Artin group is $\mathbb{Z}$; all the other ones are nonamenable, and therefore not measure equivalent to $\mathbb{Z}$ (see \cite[Corollary~3.2]{Fur-survey}).
 We will therefore assume without loss of generality that $G_1$ and $G_2$ are not cyclic.
-Using seminal ideas of Furman \cite{Fur2}, proving Theorem~\ref{theo:main} reduces to proving a statement about measured groupoids with cocycles towards $G_1$ and $G_2$ (see \cite[Proposition~4.10]{HH} for a statement that directly yields Theorem~\ref{theo:main} from Theorem~\ref{theo:main-2}).
+Using \cite[Proposition~5.11]{HH} which builds on the seminal work of Furman \cite{Fur2}, to prove Theorem~\ref{theo:main} it suffices to show the following statement for measured groupoids.

 \begin{theo} Let $G_1$ and $G_2$ be two non-cyclic transvection-free right-angled Artin groups, with respective defining graphs $\Gamma_1$ and $\Gamma_2$.
 Let $\calg$ be a measured groupoid over a standard finite measure space $Y$ (of positive measure), and assume that for every $i\in\{1,2\}$, there exists a strict action-type cocycle $\calg\to G_i$.